You, Me and the Big C

 You, Me and the Big C is a British podcast about life with, treatment of and other topics relating to the disease cancer.
 The podcast was originally hosted by three former or current cancer patients; Deborah James, Lauren Mahon and Rachael Bland.
 Since Bland's death from cancer in September 2018, the podcast had also been occasionally co-hosted by her widower Steve Bland.
 James died from cancer in June 2022, leaving Mahon as the only surviving original host.

-In January 2023, it was announced that Bland and Mahon would be leaving the podcast but stated that they wanted the podcast to continue.
+In January 2023, it was announced that Bland and Mahon would be leaving the podcast.
+In September of the same year, the first Legacy Podcast was made available.
+Each episode is hosted by different people and covers various aspects of cancer.

 Contents

 The podcast is designed to have a light-hearted feel to it.
 Former presenter Rachael Bland stated in an interview with The Guardian newspaper: "We wanted to create a space where you feel like you're sitting down with girls like you, having a cup of tea, talking about it like it's EastEnders."